 - Have a clothes swap with friends. - Shop resale shops.
 Often you can find new items that still have tags. - When buying new clothing, look for items made from renewable materials such as cotton or hemp. - Choose petroleum-free cosmetic products that do not contain mineral oil, paraffin or propylene glycol.
-See Environmental Working Group's Skin Deep® database for toxicity ratings of common cosmetic products (www.ewg.org/skindeep/). - Look for certified organic personal-care products such as those with USDA Organic or ECOCERT® labels. - Use aluminum-free deodorants
+See Environmental Working Group's Skin Deep® database for toxicity ratings of common cosmetic products www.ewg.org/skindeep - Look for certified organic personal-care products. - Use aluminum-free deodorants.